 Mentor teachers will spend time helping provisional teachers understand the curriculum, the students, the teaching/learning process, and the political and social environment of the school.
-They will support new teachers through what is often an isolating experience and introduce them to a professional learning community that is inclusive and collaborative.
+They will support new teachers and introduce them to a professional learning community that is inclusive and collaborative.

-The mentor teacher orients the Newly Hired Teacher to the school and to the Essex County Vocational School district as a whole.
 The mentor teacher provides resources and connects the new teacher with needed supplies.
 Throughout the year, they will assist the Newly Hired Teacher in their professional development, providing them with systematic support and helping them to analyze their educational practice.
 The mentor teacher models one who is always seeking to improve their craft.
 To this end, they attend programs specifically designed for mentoring, help evaluate the mentoring program, and assist in its continued development.